algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/accounts/account_manager/index.md

 * **Parameters:**
   * **\*args** –

     Variable positional arguments.
-The first argument should be a TransactionSignerAccountProtocol.
+The first argument should be a AddressWithTransactionSigner.
   * **\*\*kwargs** –

     Variable keyword arguments.
-Can include ‘account’ or ‘signer’ (deprecated) as TransactionSignerAccountProtocol.
+Can include ‘account’ or ‘signer’ (deprecated) as AddressWithTransactionSigner.
 * **Returns:**
   The AccountManager instance for method chaining
 * **Raises:**